xenostream/edbrowse/adv_ed.md

-1. INTRODUCTION
+# 1. INTRODUCTION
 Although UNIX provides remarkably effective tools for text editing, that by itself is no guarantee that everyone will automatically make the most effective use of them.
 In particular, people who are not computer specialists ― typists, secretaries, casual users ― often use the system less effectively than they might.

-This document is intended as a sequel to A Tutorial Introduction to the UNIX Text Editor, providing explanations and examples of how to edit with less effort.
-(You should also be familiar with the material in UNIX for Beginners) Further information on all commands discussed here can be found in The UNIX Programmer's Manual.
+This document is intended as a sequel to _A Tutorial Introduction to the UNIX Text Editor_ [^1], providing explanations and examples of how to edit with less effort.
+(You should also be familiar with the material in _UNIX for Beginners_ [^2]) Further information on all commands discussed here can be found in _The UNIX Programmer's Manual_ [^3].

 Examples are based on observations of users and the difficulties they encounter.
 Topics covered include special character in searches and substitute commands, line addressing, the global commands, and line moving and copying.
 There are also brief discussions of effective use of related tools, like those for file manipulation, and those based on ed, like grep and sed.

 A word of caution.
 There is only one way to learn to use something, and that is to use it.
 Reading a description is no substitute for trying something.
 A paper like this one should give you ideas about what to try, but until you actually try something, you will not learn it.

-2. SPECIAL CHARACTERS
+# 2. SPECIAL CHARACTERS
 The editor ed is the primary interface to the system for many people, so it is worthwhile to know how to get the most out of ed for the least effort.

 The next few sections will discuss shortcuts and labor-saving devices.
 Not all of these will be instantly useful to any one person, of course, but a few will be, and the others should give you ideas to store away for future use.
 And as always, until you try these things, they remain theoretical knowledge, not something you have confidence in.

-The List command "l"
+## The List command "l"
 ed provides two commands for printing the contents of the lines you're editing.
 Most people are familiar with p, in combinations like

 ```